 On our platform, we offer an overview of pre-screened blockchain start-ups and the opportunity to invest in them.
 If needed, investors can contact the start-ups directly before making an investment decision.

-Due to our smart contracts, we maintain a legal framework in which the investor and start-up can operate in.
-Thus, we ensure that both parties stick to it thereby decreasing the risk of costly legal disputes.
+We maintain a legal framework through our smart contract, in which the investors and start-ups can operate.
+Moreover, we ensure that both parties abide by the contract thereby decrease the risk of costly legal disputes.

-Before a start-up can receive funding, it has to achieve pre-defined milestones in order to proof their intention.
-In addition, we will verify the entrepreneurs identity.
-We continuously monitor the start-ups progress using our CDF-Scoringboard.
+Before a start-up can receive funding, it needs to achieve pre-defined milestones in order to proof their intention and eligibility.
+In addition, we will verify the entrepreneurs’ identity.
+We continuously monitor the start-up’s progress using our CDF-Scoringboard.

-In order to provide a legal investment vehicle for the investor and start-up, we tokenize the company and distribute the shares accordingly.
-As a result, we do not rely on corrupted legal systems in developing countries.
+In order to provide a legal investment vehicle for the investors and start-ups, we tokenize the company and distribute the shares accordingly.
+As a result, we do not rely on legal systems in developing countries, which may be corrupted.